Relaxation of imbalance in a disordered XX model with on-site dephasing

-Therefore, the ``stretched exponential'' is not really a true stretched exponential decay as it does not hold asymptotically, i.e., at arbitrarily small values of $I$. \item $ t_1<t<t_2\sim W^2/( 8 \gamma J^2)$: In this regime, which holds till $\tau\sim\tau_2= (8 \gamma J^2 t_2)/W^2 = 1$ a non-generic decay dependent on the choice of disorder distribution is seen. $t_2$ also marks the end of local relaxation in the system. \item $t_2<t< t_3$: In this regime, the decay smoothly changes to a power law due to the bunching of low magnitude eigenvalues of Liouvillian.\cite{CaiBarthelPhysRevLett.111.150403,MedvKehrinPhysRevB.90.205410} This is the asymptotic behaviour in the thermodynamic limit for finite $W$.
-Here, $I(t)\propto 1/(L\sqrt{t})$.
-The exponent -- $1/2$ in our case -- can depend on boundary conditions.
-The change of the nature of decay from Region III to IV occurs slowly at a timescale $\propto L$, not shown in the schematic diagram.
-For finite systems, due to the discrete nature of the Liouvillian spectrum, this behaviour is not asymptotic and there is another timescale. \item $t> t_3 \sim L^2$: The final timescale in finite sized systems is governed by the Liouvillian gap, i.e. the largest real non zero eigenvalue of the Liouvillian (since it has an eigenvalue of zero).
-Here the decay is given by $I(t)\sim \exp(-|\lambda_1| t)$ where $\lambda_1$ is the Liouvilian gap.
-This timescale begins around $t_3 \sim 1/|\lambda_1|$.
-As will be discussed in Sec.~\ref{region5}, $\lambda_1\sim 1/L^2$, hence this regime starts around $t_3 \sim L^2$. \end{enumerate}
+Therefore, the ``stretched exponential" is not really a true stretched exponential decay as it does not hold asymptotically, i.e., at arbitrarily small values of $I$. \item $ t_1<t<t_2\approx 5 W^2/( 8 \gamma J^2)$: in this regime, which holds until $\tau\sim\tau_2= (8 \gamma J^2 t_2)/W^2 \approx 5$ a non generic decay dependent on the choice of disorder distribution is seen. $t_2$ also marks the end of local relaxation in the system.